Finalising a settlement agreement: Guidance for employees

 Seek an experienced lawyer to ensure you get the best out of your agreement

 Collective or multiple redundancies

-If you think that we could help you by reviewing and signing your agreement , please don’t hesitate to get in touch by filling in our online contact form – this will only take 2 minutes to fill out and will help us to understand your specific situation.
+If you think that Monaco Solicitors could help you by reviewing and signing your agreement, please don’t hesitate to get in touch by filling in our online contact form.
+This will only take a couple of minutes to fill out and will help us to understand your individual circumstances.

-For straight-forward cases we can provide a 24 hour turnaround for sign only settlement agreements, and don’t forget that it is not the employee that pays our fee for this, but the employer.
+For straightforward cases, we can provide a 24-hour turnaround for sign-only settlement agreements, and remember that it is not the employee that pays our fee for this, but the employer.
 For further information, see the outline of our fees here.